How we Help

 Programs

-While our standard hamper program alleviates the challenge of hunger, the Nutrition Improvement Program specifically works toward improving the health of our community members.
-Established in 2018 to provide all clients with access to nutritious food and resources that promote healthy eating habits, the Central Okanagan Food Bank's Nutrition Improvement Program contributes to more positive outlooks and helps individuals stay balanced.
+Our Nutrition Improvement Program was established in 2018 to provide all clients with access to nutritious food and resources that promote healthy eating habits.
+With specialized foods for each age and stage of life, the Central Okanagan Food Bank's Nutrition Improvement Program contributes to more positive outlooks and helps individuals stay balanced.

-The Tiny Bundles program has been designed specifically for pregnant moms and families with children under the age of one.
+The Tiny Bundles program has been designed specifically for new or expectant parents and their infants under the age of one.
 In addition to a monthly hamper, our Tiny Bundles clients receive weekly supplements including milk, eggs, meat and produce, as well as diapers, baby food, and formula.

 Click Here For More Information on our Tiny Bundles Program.